 To learn more about the qualifications and application processes for these scholarships, please visit the websites of these organizations.
 We also encourage you to talk to your employer about any company-specific scholarships that may be available.
 If you would like to be considered for one of the above scholarship and you meet the criteria of the organization, please submit a one-page proposal requesting and substantiating consideration.
 This should be included with your application, or shortly thereafter, and awards will be made in late May.
 If you are applying after the May 1 deadline, check with Admissions to see if any scholarships remain.

 We offer a very limited number of honorary scholarships to qualified candidates.
 These scholarships are awarded after the class is enrolled.
 No additional information needs to be submitted for consideration.

 The Executive MBA Class Gift Scholarship fund was endowed by the Class of 2005 to recognize an individual who brings a unique background and perspective to the class.
-Consideration given to candidates coming from a discipline or profession typically underrepresented in the EMBA program, including but not limited to education administration, government, community service organizations, entrepreneurs, unique international professional background, and financial need should be demonstrated.
+Consideration given to candidates coming from a discipline or profession typically underrepresented in the EMBA Program, including but not limited to education administration, government, community service organizations, entrepreneurs, unique international professional background, and financial need should be demonstrated.
 All incoming students are automatically considered for this limited scholarship (no additional action needs to be taken) and one, $8,000 award will be made for each graduating Executive MBA class, shortly after enrollment.

 The Executive Women of Goizueta (EWG) Scholarship is designed to promote the advancement of women in business and leadership by providing financial support to an accomplished female executives attending Goizueta Business School's Executive MBA program.
 Consideration is given to female candidates based upon demonstrated leadership, professional progression, community service, and unique international professional background.
 Each year, all incoming female students are automatically considered for this limited scholarship (no additional action needs to be taken) and one, $5,000 award will be made for each graduating Executive MBA class.